MMTDigital/kentico-cloud-schema-generator-azure-function/README.md

 An Azure Function setup that will generate a Kentico Cloud content model GraphQL schema and upload it to Azure Storage as a blob.

+Note: you likely will need this repo also – https://github.com/MMTDigital/kentico-cloud-graphql-server-azure-function

 ![Container Diagram](./container-diagram.png?raw=true "Container Diagram")

 Generally-speaking, this would be triggered via a webhook, sent out from Kentico Cloud when content models change are updated.
 However, it can also be triggered manually by hitting the Azure Function URL endpoint.